msolvaag/redux-db/README.md

 # redux-db

 redux-db provides a normalized [redux](http://redux.js.org) store and easy object management.
-Inspired by great libraries such as [normalizr](https://www.npmjs.com/package/normalizr) and [redux-orm](https://www.npmjs.com/package/redux-orm), redux-db will give a similiar workflow with a smaller footprint.
+Inspired by great libraries such as [normalizr](https://www.npmjs.com/package/normalizr) and [redux-orm](https://www.npmjs.com/package/redux-orm), redux-db will give a similiar workflow with a smaller footprint (at the moment only ~10k minified).

 **NB!
 Current release is in BETA dev.**